manticoresoftware/manticoresearch/docs/command_line_tools_reference/indexer_command_reference.rst

 -  ``--config <file>`` (``-c <file>`` for short) tells ``indexer`` to use the given file as its configuration.
-Normally, it will look for ``sphinx.conf`` in the installation directory (e.g.
+Normally, it will look for ``manticore.conf`` in the installation directory (e.g.
-   ``/usr/local/sphinx/etc/sphinx.conf`` if installed into ``/usr/local/sphinx``), followed by the current directory you are in when calling ``indexer`` from the shell.
+   ``/usr/local/sphinx/etc/manticore.conf`` if installed into ``/usr/local/sphinx``), followed by the current directory you are in when calling ``indexer`` from the shell.
 This is most of use in shared environments where the binary files are installed somewhere like ``/usr/local/sphinx/`` but you want to provide users with the ability to make their own custom Manticore set-ups, or if you want to run multiple instances on a single server.
-In cases like those you could allow them to create their own ``sphinx.conf`` files and pass them to ``indexer`` with this option.
+In cases like those you could allow them to create their own ``manticore.conf`` files and pass them to ``indexer`` with this option.
 For example:

    .. code-block:: bash

-       $ indexer --config /home/myuser/sphinx.conf myindex
+       $ indexer --config /home/myuser/manticore.conf myindex

--  ``--all`` tells ``indexer`` to update every index listed in ``sphinx.conf``, instead of listing individual indexes.
+-  ``--all`` tells ``indexer`` to update every index listed in ``manticore.conf``, instead of listing individual indexes.
 This would be useful in small configurations, or ``cron``-type or maintenance jobs where the entire index set will get rebuilt each day, or week, or whatever period is best.
 Example usage: